 The severity of cutaneous involvement in NF1 is not an indicator of the extent of the disease as internal manifestations are common and are often more serious.
 Problems in other parts of the body include:

 - Malformation of the long bones (below the knee and elbow) and curvature of the spine (scoliosis)

 - Short stature and growth hormone deficiency

-- Learning difficulties (speech problems) and behavioural problems (25–40% have learning disabilities, 5–10% may have mental retardation)
+- Learning difficulties, speech problems, and behavioural problems: 25–40% have learning disabilities, 5–10% may have intellectual disability

-- Tumours on the optic nerve which can cause visual loss
+- Tumours on the optic nerve; these can cause loss of vision

 - High blood pressure and other blood problems

-- Tumours on the spine and brain: increase risk of epilepsy
+- Tumours on the spine and brain; these increase risk of epilepsy

 - Tumours or lesions on the gastrointestinal tract that may cause bleeding or obstruction

-Most tumours in both NF1 and NF2 are non-cancerous (benign).
-But benign tumour enlargement can interfere with vital functions.
-It is estimated that a person with NF1 has a 3–15% increased risk for developing cancerous tumours.
+Although most tumours are benign (non-cancerous), it is estimated that a person with NF1 has a 3–15% increased risk for developing cancerous tumours.

 What treatment is available?